 Figure out what is turning you off of your recovery plan and commit to handling it.
 There is no rule that you can’t update your recovery plan or support systems throughout your life, but you cannot abandon them altogether, either.

 Speak with a sponsor or recovery friend about how you’re feeling and force yourself to keep your commitments while you work through this process.

 5. You’re visiting your former drinking spots and hanging with old drinking buddies again.

 In fact, if you find yourself returning to any old patterns formerly associated with your drinking, please understand that you are test-driving your relapse right now.

 If you’re trying to finagle your way back into your old drinking world, chances are you WILL join in and end up right back where you started.

-You need to reach out to your support systems, check in with friends and family who are supportive of your recovery and get to the bottom of what has you stalking your old stomping ground like some creepy ex.
+You need to reach out to your support systems, check in with friends and family who support your recovery, and get to the bottom of what has you stalking your old stomping ground like some creepy ex.

-6. You’ve got a major attitude change and it’s not a good one.
+6. You’ve got a major attitude change, and it’s not a good one.

-You used to be very gung ho about this whole recovery thing.
+You used to be very gung-ho about this whole recovery thing.
 You went to meetings and therapy sessions.
 Every day, you stuck to your routine.
 You were a shining star in your Facebook Group.